Number squeezed and fragmented states of strongly interacting bosons in a double well: The System

 \subsection{The Many-Body Double Well Hamiltonian}

 The many-body Hamiltonian for $N$ bosons of mass $m$ interacting pairwise in an external potential has the form

 For the external potential, we use a three-dimensional double well potential of the form

 where $\omega_{ho}$ is the characteristic harmonic trap frequency in the $xy$ plane, $\alpha$ characterizes the height of the barrier between wells at $z = 0$, and $2L$ is the distance between the minima of the wells (see Fig.~\ref{fig:dwell}).
+We present all of our results in terms of the system's characteristic length $a_{ho} = (\hbar/ m\omega_{ho})^{1/2}$ and energy $\hbar\omega_{ho}$.

-Table \ref{tab:zEnergies} lists the energies of the first four states of the double well to give a sense of where they lie relative to the height of the barrier.
+For $\omega_{ho}$ and $\alpha$ fixed, the parameter $L$ can be used to scale the height of the potential barrier between the wells, $V_{ext}(0)$, which is given by $\frac{1}{2}m\omega_{ho}^{2}\alpha L^{4}$.
+To analyze the behavior of squeezing and fragmentation over a wide range of potentials, we fix $\alpha = 4/81\, a_{ho}^{-2}$ and choose three different values of $L$, $L=a_{ho}$, $2\, a_{ho}$, and $3\, a_{ho}$, giving barrier heights $2/81\,\hbar\omega_{ho}$, $32/81\,\hbar\omega_{ho}$, and $2\,\hbar\omega_{ho}$, respectively, that range from very small to very high, as seen in Fig.~\ref{fig:dwell}.
+Table \ref{tab:zEnergies} lists the energies of the first four states of the double well for each of these three potentials, to give a sense of where they lie relative to the height of the barrier.
 These states will be relevant to constructing models for the double well system in Sec.~\ref{sec:models}.